KarlaaPLM/rbims_hydrocarbon/README.md

 But you can download the data directly from the directories here displayed.

 - Raw Data: Contains the raw genomes and proteomes, to be functionally annotated outside or within the rbims conda environment.
 - Functional annotation: proteomes annotated with KEGG and InterProScan, ready to be used by rbims in R.
+- Install: generates annotations based on Kofamscan, InterproScan, dbCAN and MEROPS using rbimsenv, a conda environment developed by our team.